SymfonyCasts/symfony7/sfcasts/database-setup.md

 Now, we're used to running Symfony commands with `bin/console`.
 But when using the Symfony CLI with a Docker database, we need to run the database-specific commands through `symfony console` instead.
-It's the same as `bin/console`, but it gives the Symfony CLI a chance to add the env vars.
+It's the same as `bin/console`, but it gives the Symfony CLI a chance to add the environment variables.

 Ok!
 Database server running in a Docker container and `DATABASE_URL` is pointing to it.
 To create the database, run: